zcorleissen/documentation/source/api_v2_general_resources.rst

        }
    }

-Set the CC info for the authenticated account.
+Set the CC info for the authenticated account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash